mgsosna/mattsosna.com/_posts/data_engineering/2021-12-01-Intermediate-SQL.md

 */
 ```

-Notice that our subqueries need to be named (`x` and `y`) for `UNION ALL` to work, and that we used `UNION ALL` instead of `UNION`.
+We've now seen our first **subqueries** on lines 4-11 and 18-24, the building blocks for more complex queries.
+Notice that these queries need to be named (`x` and `y`) for `UNION ALL` to work.

+You may also notice that we used `UNION ALL` instead of `UNION`.
 The distinction is that `UNION ALL` returns _all_ rows, whereas `UNION` removes duplicates.
 The results are identical for this query because Betty meets both criteria, but if we didn't include the `reason` column, we'd only see Betty once with `UNION`.

 {% include header-sql.html %}
 ```sql